 Syngenta Grower of the Year – Andrew and David Moon, Qld

 Fifth generation farmers Andrew and David Moon are from Moonrocks, a family-owned business based in Western Queensland.
 Moonrocks supplies a wide range of horticulture crops, specialising in broccoli, onions and garlic.
 During the pandemic, Andrew and David started the G’day Garlic range of garlic powders, which deliver a true paddock-to-plate experience.
-Processing and packaging of the products also take place on-farm, which has supported the local community by creating jobs and contributed to business growth.
+Processing and packaging of the products also take place on-farm.
+This has supported the local community by creating jobs and also contributes to business growth.

 Corteva Agriscience Young Grower of the Year – Xavier Toohey, Vic

-The Corteva Agriscience Young Grower of the Year award is presented to a fresh produce grower and future leader in horticulture who champions the success of the industry, shows a commitment to innovation to help inspire the next generation of growers and helps to enrich their community.
-Potato grower Xavier Toohey has adopted technologies and processes on his farm reduce his energy and water consumption, and has a strong focus on improving soil health, reducing the risk of pests and using cropping techniques that have produced yields of up to 10-20 percent above district averages.
+The Corteva Agriscience Young Grower of the Year award is presented to a fresh produce grower and future leader in horticulture who champions the success of the industry, shows a commitment to innovation to help inspire the next generation of growers and helps to enrich their own community.
+Potato grower Xavier Toohey has adopted new technologies and processes on his farm to reduce his energy and water consumption.
+He also has a strong focus on improving soil health, and uses cropping techniques that have produced yields 10-20 percent above district averages.
 Toohey was also the winner of the 2021 AUSVEG VIC Young Grower of the Year.

 Boomaroo Nurseries Women in Horticulture Award – Catherine Velisha, Vic

 Third-generation farmer Catherine Velisha, Managing Director of Velisha Farms, has taken the spirit and history of the family business and modernised by viewing problems from a different perspective.
 She encourages a culture of innovation by fostering creative thinking from her team.
-Updating the business brand to connect customers and using social media to tell the story of Velisha Farms behind the scenes has been paramount to its current growth.
-Velisha also makes regular donations to food relief charities and has established a horticulture-specific education business, VEG Education, partnering with others to promote and increase awareness on-farm safety and building a career in the industry.
+In particular, updating the brand to connect customers and using social media to tell the story of Velisha Farms behind the scenes has been paramount to its current growth.
+Velisha also makes regular donations to food relief charities and has established a horticulture-specific education business, VEG Education, partnering with others to promote and increase awareness on-farm safety and careers in the industry.

 Exporter of the Year – Steven Moffatt, Qld

-Moffatt Fresh has operated for nearly 100 years and now has the fifth generation of Moffatt family farmers putting quality fresh vegetables on the tables of Australian families and those in key markets around the world.
-Moffatt Fresh started to export directly from the farm around six years ago and is now shipping directly to customers in Thailand, Taiwan, Hong Kong, Singapore, Malaysia and the Middle East.
-Steven Moffatt has been active in supporting a wide range of national industry export activities, and openly collaborates with other growers to support the growth in export of Australian fresh vegetables.
+Moffatt Fresh has operated for nearly 100 years.
+It now has the fifth generation of Moffatt farmers putting quality vegetables on the tables of Australian families and in key markets around the world.
+Moffatt Fresh started to export directly from the farm around six years ago.
+The business is now shipping directly to customers in Thailand, Taiwan, Hong Kong, Singapore, Malaysia and the Middle East.
+Steven Moffatt has also been active in supporting a wide range of national industry export activities.
+He openly collaborates with other growers to support the growth in export of Australian fresh vegetables.